Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

 To explain the appearance of either phase in the ground state in the small $\lambda$ regime it is helpful to first recall the behavior for constant $\delta$.
-For any dimension, there is a critical ratio $\rho_c > 0 $, so that $0 < \delta/\lambda < \rho_c $ leads to a phase with long range order and spontaneous magnetization.
-On the other hand, $ \delta/\lambda > \rho_c$ leads to a short range order phase with exponential decay of correlations \cite{BG09}, \cite{CI10}.
-For large $\lambda$ in the disordered case, ($\lambda > \rho_c^{-1}$ implies that uniformly for all $x\in \bbZ^d$ that $\lambda > \rho_c^{-1} \delta(x)$), an ordering principle implies this system is in the long range order phase.
-If $g(s) = 0 $ for some $s>0$, then the ordering principle implies that for sufficiently small $\lambda$ the system is in a short range order phase.
+For any dimension, there is a critical ratio $\rho_c > 0 $, so that for constant $\delta$ obeying $0 < \delta/\lambda < \rho_c$, the ground state attains long range order with spontaneous magnetization.
+On the other hand, for constant $\delta$ satisfying $ \delta/\lambda > \rho_c$ the ground state has short range order characterized by exponential decay of spin correlations.
+The sharpness of the phase transition was proven concurrently in \cite{BG09}, \cite{CI10}.